taekyung-leee/calculator/README.md

 This project was built with the goal of providing the user with a calculator which has an easy interface to use.
 It provides the user with a basic layout and can perform algorithmic equations.
 This calculator gives options to choose between basic calculator functions and opening existing files to execute calculations.
+It uses defensive programming, where the code can detect ValueError, ZeroDivisionError, and FileNotFoundError

-When the user chooses option 1, it will operate a calculation based on the numbers and the operator user entered.
+Option 1: the function will execute the calculation based on the user input(two numbers and one operator).
-When the user chooses option 2, it will import the existing file (i.e calculator.txt) to execute the calculation.
+Option 2: the function will import the file that the user entered, and display the calculation based on the text file.
-When the user chooses option 3, it will exit.
+Option 3: the user can exit the code.